-30. The specialist equipment allowance may be used to pay for items of equipment which the student will need, because of a disability, to benefit fully from the course.
+30. The specialist equipment category of allowance may be used to pay for items of equipment which the student will need, because of a disability, to benefit fully from the course.
 It may also be reasonable to meet the cost of associated insurance, extended warranty costs, repair and modification costs from the equipment allowance.
-Where students do not take out insurance and their equipment are stolen or damaged, the cost of replacing or repairing the equipment will not be met from the DSAs.
+Where students do not take out insurance and their equipment are stolen or damaged, the cost of replacing or repairing the equipment will not be met from the DSA.
 Therefore, SFW will recommend that students take out insurance cover for their DSA equipment.
-The insurance premiums can be paid from the DSAs.
+The insurance premiums can be paid from the DSA.
 SFW might, at the same time, also suggest that the student consider whether they might benefit from some initial training in the use of any equipment to be purchased.
 Research has shown that many students start their courses without becoming familiar with specialist equipment and can face difficulties that could be avoided.
-The cost of training in the use of specialist equipment may be set against DSAs (see point 27 above), subject to the maximum specified in the Regulations.
+The cost of training in the use of specialist equipment may be set against DSA (see point 27 above), subject to the maximum overall allowance threshold specified in the Regulations.

-COURSE TRANSFERS AND SPECIALIST EQUIPMENT ALLOWANCE
+COURSE TRANSFERS AND SPECIALIST EQUIPMENT CATEGORY OF ALLOWANCE